-We are a group of family members with loved ones who have experienced Mental Illness.
-Through our involvement with the National Alliance on Mental Illness, NAMI, we learned more about Mental Illness and came to the conclusion that a personalized approach to care in a community based setting was a largely effective way to help one achieve their recovery.
-We believe that those living with Mental Illnesses can and should have the opportunity to reach their full potential in a friendly, inviting and productive environment.
+Clubhouse Atlanta was founded by Susie Kyle and Bill McClung in 2018.
+After years of personal experience with family member struggling with Mental Illness and through their involvement with the National Alliance on Mental Illness, NAMI, they learned more about Mental Illness and concluded that a personalized approach to care in a community-based setting was a largely effective way to help one achieve their recovery.
+It is their belief that those living with a Mental Illness can and should have the opportunity to reach their full potential in a Friendly, Inviting and Productive environment.

-From that point forward, we were determined to create the first standards based Clubhouse in Atlanta.
-After training at Gateway House, we incorporated, were approved as a nonprofit and began the process of telling our story, seeking support, raising money and finding our Clubhouse location.
+From that point forward, they were determined to create the first standards-based Clubhouse in the state of Georgia.
+Clubhouse Atlanta incorporated, was approved as a nonprofit and began the process of telling their story, seeking support, raising money, and finding our Clubhouse location.
 These tasks have led to numerous meetings, encouragement, discouragement and finally securing the support needed to move forward.
-We are thrilled to have established a wonderful relationship with St. Patrick's Episcopal Church, our new home.
-We are equally excited to have engaged Freddy Morello, who has extensive Clubhouse International experience, as our founding Executive Director.